 You and your counselor will meet for 50 minutes to explore your current concerns and the changes you desire.
 You will decide together whether the Counseling Service is the best resource for you or whether another resource would be more appropriate.
 Most students continue with individual or group counseling at the Counseling Service.

 Generally, we are able to provide short-term counseling of up to 10 to 15 sessions.
 Referral to off-campus mental health resources may be necessary when a student needs more intensive, specialized, or longer term counseling than we can provide.

 We regard your contacts with us and the issues you discuss as private and confidential.
 We will not share information with anyone outside our office without your consent.

-The only exceptions to this policy occur in specific situations involving danger of serious harm to you or others.
-For more information, read the Counseling Service Policy on Confidentiality.
+There are some limited exceptions to confidentiality, such as situations involving danger of serious harm to you or others.

 Many students meet with a counselor on a one-to-one basis for weekly, 50-minute sessions.
 The average number of sessions that clients attend is about six.